jonas208/GradValley.jl/docs/src/reference.md

 # Reference

 !!! warning
-    For some layers and functions, the documentation is still missing because this documentation is still under construction!
+    For some (mostly internal) functions, the documentation is still missing because this documentation is still under construction!

 ```@contents
 Pages = ["reference.md"]